embedthis/ioto/apps/demo/README.md

 Check the `Upload Schema` option and upload the `./schema.json5` file from your extracted Ioto source code.
 This schema defines the database model entities for the Demo app.

-### Create Device Manager
+### Create Device App

-To view your device state, you need to create a Device Manager that will host the Demo App UI.
-This will create an instance of the standard Ioto Device Manager and host it globally on the EmbedThis Ioto device cloud.
+To view your device state, you need to create a device app that will display the Demo UI.
+This will create a the standard device app and host it on the EmbedThis Ioto device cloud.

-Select `Managers` from the Builder side menu and click `Add Manager`.
-Enter your desired manager name (Demo) and pick a domain name for your Demo app.
+Select `Apps` from the Builder side menu and click `Add Apps`.
+Enter your desired app name (Demo) and pick a domain name for your app.
 The domain will be a subdomain of the `ioto.me` domain and will be automatically registered and published for you.
 Later, if you create a dedicated device cloud, you can select your own custom domain with any TLD extension.

-The Demo App uses the standard Ioto Device Manager UI.
-In the future, if you wish to customize the UI, you can modify, rebuild or replace the portions or the whole of the underlying manager app with your own custom app.
+The Demo App uses the standard DevCore UI.
+In the future, if you wish to customize the UI, you can modify, rebuild or replace the portions or the whole of the underlying app with your own custom app.

-The standard Ioto Device Manager is a VueJS app that provides the following components:
+The standard DevCore UI is a VueJS app that provides the following components:

 * Login and auth
 * Navigation